 A close fit can be used while using a tilt solution as the die has no longer to be shifted relatively to the head.
-The big advantage is that the die by itself is centred immediately after it has been mounted to the head.
+The big advantage is that the die is by itself centred immediately after it is mounted to the head.
 A further advantage is that every existing annular head can be easily retrofitted with a tilt joint.
-Even an automatic adjustment is possible.
+Even an automatic adjustment is possible [5].
 To achieve this simply two stepper drives have to be attached to the head.
-Picture 1 shows a retrofitting kit for a blow moulding head during tilting test in the lab.
+Fig. 2 shows a retrofitting kit for a blow moulding head during tilting test in the lab.